andreabradpitto/SofAr-project/README.md

 ### Installing

 In order to have a working version of this package running on your computer, you need to:
-- Place the package in the src folder of your src foulder of the catkin workspace
+- Place the package in the src folder of your src foulder of the catkin workspace, and having it named "SofAr-project"
 - Have the Coppelia environment foulder in any place under the HOME directory (it is advised to put it on the Desktop or directly in HOME)
 - If you don't have the following libraries installed on your system procede with this code
 ```sh